The calibre template language¶

 Formatting

-Suppose you want to ensure that the series_index is always formatted as three digits with leading zeros.
+to be formatted as three digits with leading zeros.
 This does the trick:

 For trailing zeros, use:

-If you use series indices with fractional values (e.g., 1.1), you might want the decimal points to line up.
-For example, you might want the indices 1 and 2.5 to appear as 01.00 and 02.50 so that they will sort correctly.
+If you use series indices with fractional values, e.g., 1.1, you might want the decimal points to line up.
+For example, you might want the indices 1 and 2.5 to appear as 01.00 and 02.50 so that they will sort correctly on a device that does lexical sorting.
 To do this, use:

 If you want only the first two letters of the data, use:

-{author_sort:.2} - Only the first two letter of the author sort name
+- Only the first two letters of the author sort name

 Using templates to define custom columns¶